pre-commit/pre-commit-hooks/README.md

 - `forbid-new-submodules` - Prevent addition of new git submodules.
 - `mixed-line-ending` - Replaces or checks mixed line ending.
     - `--fix={auto,crlf,lf,no}`
-        - `auto` - Replace automatically the most frequent line ending.
+        - `auto` - Replaces automatically the most frequent line ending.
+This is the default argument.
-        - `crlf`, `lf` - Force to replace line ending by respectively CRLF and LF.
+        - `crlf`, `lf` - Forces to replace line ending by respectively CRLF and LF.
         - `no` - Checks if there is any mixed line ending.
 - `name-tests-test` - Assert that files in tests/ end in `_test.py`.
     - Use `args: ['--django']` to match `test*.py` instead.